-As shown, the monetized value of cumulative public health benefits from the ACC II Flex scenario totals more than \$2.6 billion.
-If Colorado also implements strategies to reduce grid emissions such that electricity is 100 percent clean by 2040 (ACC II Flex + Clean Grid scenario) this would increase the monetized value of cumulative net public health benefits to \$2.7 billion.
-The monetized value of cumulative public health benefits under the ACC II Full + Clean Grid scenario totals \$2.9 billion through 2050.
+As shown, the monetized value of cumulative public health benefits from the ACC II Flex scenario totals about \$1 billion.
+If New Mexico also implements strategies to reduce grid emissions such that electricity is 100 percent clean by 2040 (ACC II Flex + Clean Grid scenario) this would marginally increase the monetized value of cumulative net public health benefits to \$1.1 billion.
+The monetized value of cumulative public health benefits to \$1.1 billion.
+The monetized value of the ACC II Full + Clean Grid scenario also totals \$1.1 billion through 2050.